backstage/backstage/docs/getting-started/configuration.md

 ---
 id: index
-title: Getting Started, configuring backstage
+title: Getting Started, configuring Backstage
-description: Getting started with your initial backstage configuration
+description: Getting started with your initial Backstage configuration
 ---

 This is part two of the Getting Started documentation of Backstage.
 The steps in